Dr Angie Sutton-Vane

 Academic awards and heritage funding:

-- Arts & Humanities Research Council research preparation award
+- Arts and Humanities Research Council research preparation grant

-- Arts & Humanities Research Council doctoral research award
+- Arts and Humanities Research Council doctoral research award

 - Heritage Lottery Fund grant